 With the spotlight on Georgia and the entire South during the 150th anniversary of the American Civil War, the Georgia Civil War Commission partnered with different organizations and groups to showcase this period’s history.
 Re-enactments, educational symposiums, government proclamations, and placing interpretative signs in communities across the state are some of the ways the Commission remembered this key anniversary.

-The Georgia Civil War Commission continues to sponsor and host national conferences and education and preservation forums and network with local, state, and national preservation groups.
-Commissioners are regularly asked to endorse preservation efforts and serve as speakers at meetings and lectures.
+The Georgia Civil War Commission continues to sponsor and host national conferences, education forums, and preservation forums and network with local, state, and national preservation groups.
+Commissioners are regularly asked to endorse preservation efforts and speak at meetings and lectures.